skibugvt/coursera_getting_and_cleaning_data/CodeBook.md

 Please see the README and features.txt files in the original dataset to learn more about the feature selection for this dataset.

-For this project it was neccessary to extra measurements that were of type mean or standard deviations in the origina data.
+For this project it was neccessary to extra measurements that were of type mean or standard deviations in the original data.
 Here are the variables that were extracted -

 "tbodyacc-mean()-x"
 "tbodyacc-mean()-y"